DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 *Placed into the public domain by [NASA](https://commons.wikimedia.org/wiki/File:Celebrating_Curiosity.jpg) using [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)*

-Adding extensibility to the product allowed field engineers to say "yes" very often and show those customers a way to accomplish their goals.
-It opened up a  window of customization where field engineers could work independently from core engineering.
-They could deliver customizations very quickly without waiting weeks or even days.
+Adding extensibility to the identity product opened up a window of customization where field engineers could work independently from core engineering.
+They could deliver customizations very quickly without waiting weeks or even days, enabling many successful sales engagements.

 > **"In some cases, we were able to deliver demos where we implemented feature requests in the demo during the meeting.
 It was amazing for field engineers and our customers."**<br />
 > Eugenio Pace - Co-Founder, VP Customer Success